 Sore arms and biceps after a challenging upper-body workout is normal — maybe even to be expected.
-After all, sore muscles are a natural part of your body's repair process that ultimately makes you stronger.
+After all, sore muscles are a part of the natural muscle-repair process that ultimately makes you stronger.

 Video of the Day

-Experiencing lasting biceps pain, especially when you can't straighten your arm, is generally rooted in extra inflammation and damage (typically the result of new stress placed on your biceps muscle.)
-But what can you do to relieve discomfort?
+Experiencing lasting biceps pain, especially when you can't straighten your arm, is generally rooted in extra inflammation and damage (typically the result of new stress placed on your biceps muscles.)
+But what can you do to relieve the discomfort?
 And how do you prevent it in the future?

-Doing a tough workout causes micro-tears within the muscle fibers (and their nerves), leading to delayed-onset muscle soreness, or DOMS, a day or two after intense exercise.
+Doing a tough workout causes micro-tears within your muscle fibers, leading to delayed-onset muscle soreness, or DOMS, a day or two after intense exercise.

 "To repair the damage done to the neuromuscular system, blood flow to the area increases," says Todd Buckingham, PhD, lead exercise physiologist for the Mary Free Bed Sports Performance Lab.
 "This creates inflammation and edema, or swelling."

-Ultimately, the increase in blood circulation is a good thing, because your blood carries nutrients that assist with healing.
+Ultimately, the increase in circulation is a good thing, because your blood carries nutrients that aid in healing.
 "It regenerates muscle tissue, increasing performance and overall strength," says Jonathan Mike, PhD, a professor of exercise science and sports performance at Grand Canyon University.

 But it can also come with some less-than-pleasant side effects.
 The inflammation from extra blood flow pushes on your nerves, Buckingham says.
 That's why your muscles feel so tender.